2024 United States Senate election in Connecticut

 The 2024 United States Senate election in Connecticut was held on November 5, 2024, to elect a member of the United States Senate to represent the state of Connecticut.
 Primary elections took place on August 13, 2024.
 Incumbent Democratic Senator Chris Murphy won re-election to a third term with 58.58% of the vote in a rematch with his 2018 opponent Matthew Corey.
-This was the first Senate election that Murphy did not carry Windham County.
+This was the first election in Murphy's senatorial career where he did not carry Windham County, as well as the first time Windham voted Republican in Connecticut's Class 1 Senate seat since 1988.
+(Note: Windham County also voted against the Democratic nominee in Connecticut's Class 3 seat in 2022, and voted against the Democratic nominee in 2006, where it was won by Joe Lieberman, the then-incumbent Democratic Senator who ran a third-party campaign under the Connecticut for Lieberman party banner.)